-M. tuberculosis is an obligate-aerobic (needs oxygen to survive), nonmotile (no flagellum), non-spore-forming, catalase-negative, facultative (can make ATP by aerobic and anaerobic processes), intracellular bacteria.
+M. tuberculosis is an obligate-aerobic, nonmotile, non-spore-forming, catalase-negative, and facultative intracellular bacteria.
 The high lipid content of M. tuberculosis gives it many unique clinical characteristics.
 These include resistance to several antibiotics and ability to survive in many extreme conditions.
-It also takes a long time to divide (around 16 to 20 hours), a significantly slower rate compared to other bacteria, which usually take less than an hour.
+It also takes a long time to divide (around 16 to 20 hours), a significantly slower rate compared to other bacteria, which usually takes less than an hour.

-The organism has a poor reaction to Gram stain and thus is not classified as gram-positive or gram-negative.
+The organism has a poor reaction to Gram stain and thus, is not classified as gram-positive or gram-negative.
 However, sometimes weakly positive cells are observed on Gram stain, referred to as “ghost cells.”
-As M. tuberculosis retains some stains even after being treated with solutions containing acids, it is considered an acid-fast bacillus.
+As M. tuberculosis retains some stains even after being treated with solutions containing acids, hence it is considered an acid-fast bacillus.
 The Ziehl-Neelsen stain and the Kinyoun stain are most commonly used to identify M. tuberculosis.
-The tests dye the acid-fast bacilli bright red which makes it distinct against a blue background.
+The test dyes the acid-fast bacilli bright red which makes it distinct against a blue background.

 Humans are the only known population in which M. tuberculosis naturally lives and reproduces.
 The organism is spread primarily as an airborne aerosol from an individual in the infectious stage of tuberculosis although transdermal and gastrointestinal (GI) transmission is also possible.